M. Belle Brown: Early life and family

-Brown was educated in the public schools in Troy, Ohio, and then at the Oxford Female College, Oxford, Ohio.
+Brown was educated in the public schools in Troy, Ohio, and later attended Oxford Female College in Oxford, Ohio.

 Career

-Brown started the study of medicine in 1874.
-In 1876 she went to New York and entered the New York Medical College and Hospital for Women.
-She was graduated in 1879 and entered immediately upon a general practice in West 34th street, New York.
-Not much later she moved to 30 West 51st street, where she practiced from 1890 until her retirement.
-During the earlier years her practice took her frequently to the poorer quarters of the metropolis.
+Brown began studying medicine in 1874.
+In 1876, she entered the New York Medical College and Hospital for Women in Valhalla, New York.
+She graduated in 1879 and opened a general practice in West 34th street, New York.
+She later moved the practice to 30 West 51st street, where she practiced from 1890 until her retirement.
+During the earlier years her practice took her frequently to the poorer quarters of the city.

-She was one of the few women in medicine of her time who practiced surgery.
+Brown was one of the few women of her time who performed surgery.
 She attended clinics in New York and Chicago, studying under noted surgeons.
-She made a specialty of diseases of women and was professor of diseases of women in the New York Medical College and Hospital for Women, and was also secretary of the faculty of that institution.
-She was later made the dean, succeeding in that post Dr. Clemence Sophia Harned Lozier, noted feminist activist and founder of the college.
+She specialized in the diseases of women and was professor of diseases of women in the New York Medical College and Hospital for Women.
+Brown also served as secretary of the faculty of that institution.
+She was later made the dean, succeeding Dr. Clemence Sophia Harned Lozier, noted feminist activist and founder of the college.

-She also discovered a remedy for mal-de-mere, or sea-sickness, and train-nausea, called "Ship-shape".
+Brown also discovered a remedy for motion sickness called "Ship-shape".
 She was a member of the American Institute of Homeopathy, of the New York County Medical Society, a member of the consulting staff of the Memorial Hospital in Brooklyn, and of the New York Homeopathic Sanitarium Association.

 Personal life

-After 40 years of a career all spent in New York, in 1917 M. Elle Brown retired to Troy, Ohio.
+After a 40 year career, M. Belle Brown retired to Troy, Ohio in 1917.

-During World War I Brown was intensely active in raising funds for the American Hospital of Paris, as well as for the Red Cross.
+During World War I, Brown was active in raising funds for the American Hospital of Paris, as well as for the Red Cross.

 Brown died on July 13, 1924, in Troy and is buried at Riverside Cemetery, Troy, Section 3, Lot 118, with her family.